-Getting Started with the NVIDIA NeMo Chainguard Image
+Getting Started with the NeMo Chainguard Image

-NVIDIA NeMo is a deep learning framework for building conversational AI models that provides standalone module collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) tasks.
+NeMo is a deep learning framework for building conversational AI models that provides standalone module collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) tasks.
 The NeMo Chainguard Image is a comparatively lightweight NeMo environment with low to no CVEs, making it ideal for both training and production inference.
 The NeMo Chainguard Image is designed to work with the CUDA 12 parallel computing platform, and is suited to workloads that take advantage of connected GPUs.

 What is Deep Learning?